Frugal LivingFREE Ways To Supplement Your Food Supply

 Hunting On Farmland In Trade Of Food Supply

-By doing this, one farmer allowed him to grow a massive garden on a section of their land and the other to pick fruits and vegetables for free or deeply discounted depending on what it was.
+By doing this, one farmer allowed him to grow a massive garden on a section of their land and the other to pick fruits and vegetables for free or deeply discounted, depending on what it was.

-It was a great way to get the family out to learn about farming and picking produce fresh rather than buying it from the grocery store.
+It was a great way to get the family out to learn about farming and picking fresh produce rather than buying it from the grocery store.

 A friend of ours who owns Ontario farmland supplements their food supply by trading their goods with other farmers in the area.